Who are we?

 earthquakeinsights@gmail.com

 We saw a huge gap between what we were doing — studying earthquakes — and the people who were impacted by those events.
 So, we decided to try to fill that gap.
+We quit our jobs, moved around the world, and started this project: a newsletter aimed at helping people around the world understand why they were feeling shaking.

 But we don’t just want to tell people what’s going on — we want to show them.
 That’s why each of our posts includes brand-new maps, graphs, and 3D models showing how earthquakes work.